-Robots are not allowed to use any kind of communication during game play unless the communication between two robots is via Bluetooth class 2 or class 3 (range shorter than 20 meters) or via any other device that communicates using 802.15.4 protocol (e.g., ZigBee and XBee).
+Robots are not allowed to use any kind of communication during game play unless the communication between two robots is via Bluetooth class 2 or class 39 or via any other device that communicates using the 802.15.4 protocol (e.g., ZigBee and XBee).
 Teams are responsible for their communication.
 The availability of frequencies cannot be guaranteed.